ColinFay/backyard/README.md

     as Markdown” interface of this window.
   - Manage Chapter: Add, delete, rename chapters
   - Reorder Chapter: reorder the chapter of the books with drag and drop

+#### About code blocks in interactive mode

+Code blocks are, on purpose, not editable in Interactive mode.
+You should switch to Markdown mode if you want to edit these elements.

 ### Options